OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

 ## Multiple on send add-ins

-If more than one on send add-in is installed, the add-ins will run in the order in which they were installed.
+If multiple on send add-ins are installed, the add-ins will run in the order in which they are received from APIs `getAppManifestCall` or `getExtensibilityContext`.
 If the first add-in allows sending, the second add-in can change something that would make the first one block sending.
 However, the first add-in won't run again if all installed add-ins have allowed sending.

 For example, Add-in1 and Add-in2 both use the on send feature.
 Add-in1 is installed first, and Add-in2 is installed second.
 Add-in1 verifies that the word Fabrikam appears in the message as a condition for the add-in to allow send.
 However, Add-in2 removes any occurrences of the word Fabrikam.
 The message will send with all instances of Fabrikam removed (due to the order of installation of Add-in1 and Add-in2).